 The study of Music at A Level is both academically challenging and creatively stimulating.
-This new course provided by Edugas provides more 'specialist' routes than the more traditional A Level course and can be adapted to suit the strengths of both the performer (Option A) and composer or arranger alike (Option B).
+This new course provided by Eduqas provides more 'specialist' routes than the more traditional A Level course and can be adapted to suit the strengths of both the performer (Option A) and composer or arranger alike (Option B).

-Ideally, students embarking on the course will have achieved at least a Grade 6 at GCSE and be competent performers on at least one instrument.
-While it is not essential to have achieved graded music exams in their main instrument, in order to achieve a good grade in performance at A Level, students should ideally be performing at about Grade 7 by the time of the assessment in the Upper Sixth.
+Ideally, pupils embarking on the course will have achieved at least a Grade 6 at GCSE and be competent performers (c.
+Grade 6 standard) on at least one instrument; we will, however, accept Grade 5 Music Theory in place of GCSE Music.
+While it is not essential to have achieved graded music exams, in order to achieve a good grade in performance at A Level, pupils should ideally be performing at about Grade 7 standard by the time of the assessment in the Upper Sixth.
 A good working knowledge of music theory is also highly recommended.